Ted DiBiase Jr.: The DiBiase Posse (2011–2013)

 On the September 16 episode of SmackDown, as Rhodes was ridiculing the audience, DiBiase disguised himself as a fan by wearing a paper bag on his head before attacking Rhodes, turning into a fan favorite.
-DiBiase then challenged Rhodes for the WWE Intercontinental Championship at Night of Champions, but was unsuccessful.
+DiBiase then challenged Rhodes for the WWE Intercontinental Championship at Night of Champions on September 18, but was unsuccessful.
 In a YouTube video published on September 22, DiBiase introduced his new gimmick to hold tailgating parties with fans just before WWE events, terming those who tailgated with him as the "DiBiase Posse"; DiBiase also acknowledged that mimicking his father's rich gimmick "didn't really work out".

 In November 2011, Jinder Mahal chastised DiBiase about forsaking his wealthy upbringing to hang out with commoners, starting a feud and leading to DiBiase defeating Mahal on the December 9 episode of SmackDown.
 Three weeks later, Mahal defeated DiBiase to conclude the feud.
 In January 2012, Hunico started a feud with DiBiase when Hunico was offended that he was not invited to one of DiBiase's Posse parties.
 Both traded victories in regular singles matches on SmackDown, with DiBiase wrestling despite a wrist injury.
 Although DiBiase beat Hunico in a flag match, Hunico cheated to win the last match in the series in February.
 On March 6, DiBiase suffered a broken ankle during television tapings.
 That same month, DiBiase announced that he was undergoing shoulder surgery.
 DiBiase returned on September 16 at Night of Champions, participating in the pre-show WWE United States Championship number one contender battle royal, but was eliminated by Tensai.
 DiBiase's only televised match in 2013 saw him defeat Michael McGillicutty on the May 9 episode of Superstars.
 On August 26, after suffering from depression and anxiety, DiBiase announced that he was not renewing his WWE contract, which expired on September 1.